All ministries in a church

 why not now."

-a clear gospel" or " the group has always supported the 40 hour famine."
+The pull can also be positive for example "our Church has always preached a clear gospel" or " the group has always supported the 40 hour famine."
+THE AIM AND GOALS OF THE GROUP Aims

 are what the long term philosophy of a group is.
-For example to run a group
+For example to run a

-for year 7 students that will explain the gospel and provide opportunities
+for year 7 students that will explain the gospel and provide

 for them to respond.
 The group will grow and reach out to non churched